python/core-workflow/cherry_picker/readme.rst

    team = "aio-libs"
    repo = "aiohttp"
    check_sha = "f382b5ffc445e45a110734f5396728da7914aeb6"
+   fix_commit_msg = False

 Available config options::

    team            github organization or individual nick,
                    e.g "aio-libs" for https://github.com/aio-libs/aiohttp
                    ("python" by default)

    repo            github project name,
                    e.g "aiohttp" for https://github.com/aio-libs/aiohttp
                    ("cpython" by default)

    check_sha       A long hash for any commit from the repo,
                    e.g. a sha1 hash from the very first initial commit ("7f777ed95a19224294949e1b4ce56bbffcb1fe9f" by default)

+   fix_commit_msg  Replace # with GH- in cherry-picked commit message.
+                   It is the default behavior for CPython because of external Roundup bug tracker (https://bugs.python.org) behavior:
+                   #xxxx should point on issue xxxx but GH-xxxx points
+                   on pull-request xxxx.
+                   For projects with builtin GitHub bug tracker the option should be disabled most likely (set to False).

 To customize the tool for used by other project:

 1. Create a file called ``.cherry_picker.toml`` in the project's root folder (alongside with ``.git`` folder).

-2. Add ``team``, ``repo`` and ``check_sha`` config values as described above.
+2. Add ``team``, ``repo``, ``fix_commit_msg`` and ``check_sha``
+   config values as described above.

 3. Use ``git add .cherry_picker.toml`` / ``git commit`` to add the config into ``git``.